richard-lyman/amotoen/README.markdown

     user=> (pprint (jsonp (wrap-string "1")))

-You'll see the structure resulting from that particular grammar's parser processing the input `"1"`:
+You'll see the structure resulting from that particular grammar's parser processing the wrapped input `"1"`:

     {:JSONRoot
      [{:_* ""}